ietf-wg-asdf/SDF/sdf.md

 ### sdfData

+Definitions in `sdfData` groups do not themselves specify affordances.
+These definitions
-Definitions in `sdfData` groups are provided separately from those in `sdfProperty` groups to enable common modeling patterns, data constraints, and semantic anchor concepts to be factored out for data items that make up `sdfProperty` items and serve as input and output data for `sdfAction` and `sdfEvent` items.
+are provided separately from those in
+`sdfProperty` groups to enable common modeling patterns, data constraints, and semantic anchor concepts to be factored out for data items that make up `sdfProperty` items and serve as input and output data for `sdfAction` and `sdfEvent` items.
+The `sdfData` definitions only spring to life by being referenced in one of these contexts (directly or indirectly via some other `sdfData` definitions).

 It is a common use case for such a data definition to be shared between an `sdfProperty` item and input or output parameters of an